|

 0 Comments

+Here are some essential tips to help you host memorable and stress-free outdoor events at home.
 Owning a second home—whether it's a vacation getaway, investment rental, or seasonal retreat—can be a rewarding experience.
 But just like your primary residence, your second property comes with risks that need to be managed through proper insurance coverage.
 From weather damage and theft to liability claims and rental-related risks, protecting your secondary residence requires more than just a copy of your standard homeowner’s policy.

 Understanding the unique insurance needs of a second property ensures you’re not caught off guard by unexpected expenses or coverage gaps.
 Today’s homes are getting smarter — and not just in design.
 With advancements in connected technology, more homeowners are turning to smart home devices for convenience, efficiency, and peace of mind.
 From automating your lights and thermostat to remotely locking your doors or checking your security cameras on the go, smart tech allows you to manage and monitor your home from virtually anywhere.